 Mickey Muennig, the organic architect, lives and works in a Californian region of Big Sur.
 It is a gorgeous place which stretches along the coast of California, with its tall sequoias growing above the rocky heights of the endless Pacific.

 This architect built a conical tent made of glass, a greenhouse, where he lived for 18 years.
+Read some steel building reviews to find out if you also want to make a similar greenhouse for yourself.
 After that, he built another home for himself.
 The platform bed, which is hung by steel rods, is made of redwood and floats above the round room situated below.
 The walls made of stone are the heart of the house wrapping around and terminating at the wall of glass that faces the coast of Pacific.
 The house is placed on a hillside.

 This is not the only well known project of Muenning.
 For all the projects, Muenning finds inspiration in nature.